De12veloper/Plant-Based-Disease-Detection-Vikarshan-/README.md

 # Plant Disease Prediction Web Application

 ## Overview
 This project is a web-based plant disease prediction application that helps farmers and gardeners identify diseases in their plants using machine learning.
-The core machine learning model and training code are based on the work by [AHMEDSANA](https://github.com/AHMEDSANA/Plant-Disease-Detection).
+The core machine learning model and training code are based on the work.

 ## Credits
-- Original Model & Training Code: [AHMEDSANA's Plant Disease Detection](https://github.com/AHMEDSANA/Plant-Disease-Detection)
+- Original Model & Training Code :
 - The machine learning model and training methodology are not owned by me and full credit goes to the original author.

 ## My Contributions